JuliaLang/www.julialang.org/blog/2023/04/julia-1.9-highlights.md

 This feature comes with some tradeoffs, such as an increase in precompilation time by 10%-50%.
 However, since this is a one-time cost, we believe the tradeoff is well worth it.
 Cache files have also become larger due to the storage of more data and the use of a different serialization format.

-The graph below illustrates the changes in time-to-load (TTL), TTFX, and cache file size starting with Julia 1.7 (prior to any of the recent precompilation improvements):
+The graph below illustrates the changes in time-to-load (TTL), TTFX, and cache file size starting with Julia 1.7 (prior to any of the recent precompilation improvements)[^1]:

 ![](/assets/blog/2023-1.9-highlights/benchmarks.png)